AIandGlobalDevelopmentLab/OneMapManyTrials/preprocessing/README.md

 >
 > Due to the current government freeze of the DHS Program, the organization has **paused the creation of new user accounts**.
 This means that if you do not already have an authorized DHS account, you will not be able to register for one and therefore cannot download the survey data through this workflow.
 >
-> Additionally, due to legal and licensing restrictions, we are unable to share the exported DHS datasets directly.
+> Additionally, due to licensing restrictions, we are unable to share the exported DHS datasets directly.
 Redistribution of these datasets is prohibited by the DHS Program.
->
-> We have *not* reattempted the data export process since the DHS Program changes took effect, so compatibility with the current system is not guaranteed.

 You then run: